- Implementation and Dissemination Research

 - What can implementation and dissemination research contribute towards evidence-informed practice becoming part of care routines?

-- Care Interventions
+- Person-Centered Dementia Care

 The working group Methods in Health Care Research follows a twin-track approach aimed at (a) establishing and further developing methodological and statistical expertise and (b) advising and supporting the work of the different research lines at the DZNE Witten.
 The members’ expertise covers quantitative as well as qualitative research approaches.
 The group’s work is focused on the following issues: